-1 = Pull-up enabled0 = Pull-up disabled
+1 = Pull-up is enabled 0 = Pull-up is disabled

-Note 1: Global WPUEN bit of the OPTION\REG register must be cleared for individual pull-ups to be enabled.
+Note 1: The global WPUEN bit of the OPTION REG register must be cleared for individual pull-ups to be enabled.

 2: The weak pull-up device is automatically disabled if the pin is configured as an output.